Wolverine (Ultimate Marvel character): Ultimate Wolverine Vs. Hulk

 Later, Logan went to the airport where Bruce was, got on the same plane, and sat next to him.
 Logan put a collar made by Forge on Bruce, telling him that if he turns into Hulk while the collar is on him, he will choke to death.
 Bruce asks why Logan simply won't just kill him and get it over with, and Logan says that he didn't want to kill Bruce, he wanted to kill the Hulk.
 Bruce said that he did not deserve the treatment and that he was a good person, but Logan replied that he is a bad person and that it is irrelevant what either person deserves.

 Bruce said that he does not believe that Logan is a bad person and will prove it.
 Bruce then said that he wouldn't change, and then jumped out of the airplane emergency exit in mid-flight.
 Logan jumped out after him screaming at him to turn into the Hulk or the fall would kill him.
 Bruce said that he would only change if Logan would cut off the collar, or else Logan would have to deal with the fact that he simply let "Bruce," and not the "Hulk" fall to his death.
 Logan, not wanting to be responsible for Bruce's death, shows his moral side and breaks the collar.
 Bruce transforms into the Hulk, holds Logan, and lands on his feet with no harm done to either of them.
 Nick Fury showed up and told them that they were free to go.
-Fury angrily warns Wolverine that he is now on his %^&* list, but Wolverine states that he is on humanity's %^&* list.
+Fury angrily warns Wolverine that he is now on his sh*t list, but Wolverine states that he is on humanity's sh*t list.
 Hulk let Fury go, who then left.
 In the middle of the desert, Hulk and Logan calmly discuss getting back to civilization, and Hulk agrees to pick up Logan and jump to the nearest town to drop him off.